SebastianElvis/blog/source/_posts/Writing-in-the-Sciences-1-4-Cut-the-clutter.md

 e.g.

-> A robust cell-mediated immune response is necessary, and deficiency in this response predisposes an individual towards active TB.
+A robust cell-mediated immune response is necessary, and deficiency in this response predisposes an individual towards active TB.

+$$\downarrow$$

 Deficiency in T-cell-mediated immune response predisposes an individual to active TB.